Fujifilm X70 vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
+Both the X70 and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the X70 was followed by the Fujifilm XF10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X70 or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.